What is Product Mix?

 Width, also known as breadth, refers to the number of product lines offered by a company.
 For example, Kellogg’s product lines consist of: (1) Ready-to-eat cereal, (2) Pastries and breakfast snacks, (3) Crackers and cookies, and (4) Frozen/Organic/Natural goods.

 Length refers to the total number of products in a firm’s product mix.
 For example, consider a car company with two car product lines (3-series and 5-series).
 Within each product line series are three types of cars.
-In this example, the product length of the company would be 6.
+In this example, the product length of the company would be six.

 Depth refers to the number of variations within a product line.
 For example, continuing with the car company example above, a 3-series product line may offer several variations such as coupe, sedan, truck, and convertible.
-In such a case, the depth of the 3-series product line would be 4.
+In such a case, the depth of the 3-series product line would be four.

 Consistency refers to how closely related product lines are to each other.
 It is in reference to their use, production, and distribution channels.
 The consistency of a product mix is advantageous for firms attempting to position themselves as a niche producer or distributor.
 In addition, consistency aids with ensuring a firm’s brand image is synonymous with the product or service itself.